Ankit-Laddha/froute/README.md

 ## Setup

 ### MAPS API KEY
-Create and get API key for Google Maps API
+Create and get API key for Google Maps API.
 Google Maps API allows you to display maps on your website and/or application, and customize the maps with your own content.
 To use the Google Maps API, you need to sign up for an API key.
 Here is a general outline of the steps you need to follow to use the Google Maps API:

 ```text